tomdaweiqq/drupal-gratis-theme/README.txt

 -- Theme Dependency (NONE) --

-As of 1.0, there is no longer a dependency on jQuery update.
+As of Alpha 24, there is no longer a dependency on jQuery update.

 -- CONFIGURATION --